-Social Distancing
+Social Distancing:

 - Do not host large group meetings.
-CDC recommends that we avoid gatherings of 10+ people; and when meeting, that we keep a 6 foot distance between people.
+Centers for Disease Control and Prevention CDC recommends to avoid gatherings of 10+ people; and when meeting, that we keep a 6-foot distance between people.
 Perform meetings online or via conference call whenever possible. - To limit the number of people on a jobsite, allow non-essential personnel to work from home when possible. - Discourage hand-shaking and other contact greetings.

-Jobsite / Office Practices
+General Jobsite/Office Practices:

-- Communicate key CDC recommendations (and post signage where appropriate) to your staff and tradespeople: - How to Protect Yourself - o If You are Sick - o COVID-19 Frequently Asked Questions - Place posters that encourage staying home when sick, cough and sneeze etiquette, and hand hygiene at the entrance to your workplace and in other workplace areas where they are likely to be seen. - Supervisors should ask the following questions to all employees prior to entering the jobsite.
+- Communicate key CDC recommendations (and post signage where appropriate) to your staff and tradespeople: - 1.
+How to Protect Yourself - 2.
+If You are Sick - 3.
+COVID-19 Frequently Asked Questions - 4.
+Place posters that encourage staying home when sick, cough and sneeze etiquette, and hand hygiene at the entrance to your workplace and in other workplace areas where they are likely to be seen. - Supervisors should ask the following questions to all employees prior to entering the jobsite.
 If they answer "yes" to any, they should be asked to leave the jobsite immediately.
-Anyone asked to leave should not return to work until 24-hours after they are free from a fever or signs of a fever without the use of fever-reducing medication. - Have you, or anyone in your family, been in contact with a person that has tested positive for COVID-19? - Have you, or anyone in your family, been in contact with a person that is in the process of being tested for COVID-19? - Have you, or anyone in your family traveled outside of the U.S. within the last two weeks?
+Anyone asked to leave should not return to work until 24-hours after they are free from a fever or signs of a fever without the use of fever-reducing medication. - 1.
+Have you, or anyone in your family, been in contact with a person that is in the process of being tested for COVID-19? - 2.
+Have you, or anyone in your family traveled outside of the United States within the last two weeks?